Society-In-Shadow/ExpressedRealms/documentation/architecture.md

 See more information in the [Docker](docker-podman.md) documentation

-### Dapr
-This is being used for secret retrieval.
-Locally, there are two different versions of a "key vault", one for API usage inside an IDE and one for specifically for full docker setup.

-On prod, it connects to Azure Key Vault

 ## Azure

 For our production environment, we rely on Azure.
 Main components are the azure container apps for both front end and